Course time: 9:30 AM - 13:00 PM

-This course gives a high-level overview of the day to day obligations of the payroll function, including the fundamentals of payroll, statutory and voluntary payments, and deductions.
+This payroll training course for non-payroll professionals gives a high-level overview of the day-to-day obligations of the payroll function, including the fundamentals of payroll, statutory and voluntary payments, and deductions.

 Why you should attend